karlssberg/Motiv/tutorial/ExplanationProposition.md

 # Explanation Propositions

-Explanation propositions are the backbone of the Motiv library and are used to provide human-readable feedback to users (or developers).
+_Explanation propositions_ are used to provide human-readable feedback to users (or developers).

-Whilst all propositions will populate the `Assertions` property with useful information, explanation propositions populate `Assertions` with the strings obtained from their `WhenTrue()`, `WhenTrueYield()`, `WhenFalse()`, and `WhenFalseYield()` methods.
+While all propositions will populate the `Assertions` property with useful information, _explanation propositions_ populate `Assertions` with the strings obtained from their `WhenTrue()`, `WhenTrueYield()`, `WhenFalse()`, and `WhenFalseYield()` methods.